Best Bottle Warmers of 2025, Tested & Reviewed

 first years quick serve baby bottle warmer

 This basically a cheaper and simpler version of the Night Cravings bottle warmer.
 Coming in at only around $15, this does the job when you want a quick and easy bottle warmer.
 Like its big brother, the Night Cravings, it uses measuring vials to add the right amount of water to the pot, includes a baby food warming attachment, and uses a one-button operation.
 It also fits most bottles, both wide and tall, but we did manage to get a short/wide Tommee Tippee bottle stuck down in it, which was a little challenging to get out.
 In contrast, an excessively thin and tall bottle will cause the steam to escape a lot from the sides, making it difficult to reach in to touch-test or swirl your bottle without getting your hand into hot steam.
-Not quite as reliable or consistent as the bottle warmer on the #1 version of the First Years warmer.
-For about the same money, we suggest going for the Goloho.
-But if you need an inexpensive solution that does a pretty reasonable job, this is a great bet.
+Not quite as reliable or consistent as the others on this list.
+If you need an inexpensive solution that does a pretty reasonable job, this is a great bet.

 How to Pick the Perfect Bottle Warmer